InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Results and Analysis

 \subsection{Compatibility Evaluation (RQ3)}

 In this RQ, our primary focus is on assessing the compatibility of our method with current LLM-based log parsers.
 Specifically, recent studies have proposed methods to enhance the efficiency of LLM-based log parsing by analyzing the characteristics of log parsing tasks.
 For instance, LILAC\cite{jiang2024lilac} adopts an adaptive parsing cache to store the template to prevent duplicate queries of the LLM, while LogBatcher\cite{xiao2024free} employs a clustering method and generate log template for each partition.
 Therefore, we want to see if our method can work together with the current approaches and further improve their inference efficiency.
-We evaluate the performance of current LLM-based log parsers: DivLog\cite{xu2024divlog}, LILAC\cite{jiang2024lilac} and LogBatcher\cite{xiao2024free} with the acceleration by the \textit{Inferlog}.
-To avoid the additional overhead of the log parser itself, for DivLog, we query all log parsing requests in the dataset.
-For LogBatcher, we first offline partition logs and perform only one query on the logs of each partition.
-For LILAC, we only query LLM for log parsing requests with different templates.
-The number of examples is set to 5.
+We evaluate the performance of current LLM-based log parsers: DivLog\cite{xu2024divlog}, LILAC\cite{jiang2024lilac} and LogBatcher\cite{xiao2024free} with the acceleration by the \textit{InferLog}.
+For DivLog, we query all log parsing requests in the dataset.
+For LogBatcher, we first offline partition logs and perform only one query of each partition.
+For LILAC, we only query LLM for log parsing requests with different templates because it caches historical templates.